ashwinjayakumar2026/Cyclone-Montha/README.md

 - Cleaned attributes to remove encoding errors.
 - Saved subset as `montha_track.nc`.

+*A preprocessing script (`1_prepare_ibtracs_montha.py`) is included to demonstrate how the Montha track was originally extracted and cleaned from the full IBTrACS dataset — running it is optional, as the processed data is already provided in `/data/`.*

 ### 2. Data Integration
 - Loaded ERA5 variables: `u10`, `v10`, `msl`, `tp`.
 - Matched ERA5 timestamps with cyclone track.